pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 struct SomeType;
 ```

-Note: derive macros are just procedural macros and can do anything, there's no hard rule that they must impl a trait or that they can only work if all the members of the type impl a trait, these are just the conventions followed by the derive macros in the standard library.
+Note: derive macros are just procedural macros and can do anything.
+There's no hard rule that they must impl a trait, or that they can only work if all the members of the type impl a trait.
+These are just the conventions followed by the derive macros in the standard library.